DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Potent Brew**

-- Description: Sometimes its a matter of skill, other times its a matter of ingredients, but often making a potent brew requires both.
+- Description: Sometimes its a matter of skill, other times its a matter of the right ingredients, but often making a potent brew requires both.
 - Mechanic: Passive.
 When using a Power that creates a consumable, increase the damage healed or dealt by 1.
 - XP: 2
 - Prereq Role: Support